Measuring Oscillations with A Million Atmospheric Neutrinos: Experimental Analyses

 \subsection{Super-Kamiokande}

-Super-Kamiokande (SuperK) is a 50-kton cylindrical water-Cherenkov detector located in Kamioka, Japan.
-The detector is instrumented with more than 11,000 20-inch PMTs in the inner surface and facing inwards the fiducial volume.
+SuperK is a 50-kton cylindrical water-Cherenkov detector located in Kamioka, Japan.
+The detector is instrumented with more than 11,000 20-inch PMTs in the inner surface and facing inwards.
 The mountain above shields the experiment from most of the cosmic-ray muons and the large photo-coverage enables the measurement of low-energy atmospheric neutrinos up to $\SI{100}\MeV$~\cite{FUKUDA2003418}.

-SuperK started its operation in 1996 and has largely contributed to the current knowledge of neutrinos; particularly, it contributed to the discovery of the massive character of neutrinos by measuring oscillations in atmospheric neutrinos~\cite{Super-Kamiokande:1998kpq}.
-Over the years, the experiment went through various phases, from SK-I to the current SK-VI~\cite{linyan_wan_2022_6694761}.
+SuperK started its operation in 1996 and has largely contributed to the current knowledge of neutrinos; particularly, it contributed to the discovery that neutrinos have a definite mass by measuring oscillations in atmospheric neutrinos~\cite{Super-Kamiokande:1998kpq}.
+Over the years, the experiment went through various phases, from SuperK-I to the current SuperK-VI~\cite{linyan_wan_2022_6694761}.
 From 2020, the experiment is undergoing a major upgrade going from an ultra-pure to a Gd-doped water Cherenkov detector~\cite{Abe_2022}, which will improve its capabilities by enabling highly efficient neutron tagging on gadolinium.